VC

 Global startup investment hit a record $510 billion in the first half of 2026, according to Crunchbase data -- the largest H1 total ever recorded, and a figure that puts into perspective just how much of this week's individual mega-deals are part of a much bigger structural shift rather than isolated outliers.

 The regional breakdown tells its own story.
-Europe posted its strongest quarterly funding performance in four years in Q1 2026, at $17.6 billion, up roughly 30% year-over-year -- even as overall deal volume fell about 40% over the same period.
+Europe carried strong momentum into Q1 2026, hitting $17.6 billion, up roughly 30% year-over-year -- even as overall deal volume fell about 40% over the same period.
 That combination, more money into fewer deals, mirrors exactly what's happening in the US: AI alone claimed more than half of Europe's Q1 total, meaning the growth is almost entirely concentrated in one category while non-AI deal flow continues to shrink.
+That momentum built through Q2, when Europe posted $24 billion -- its strongest quarterly funding performance in four years.

 European M&A activity held up in parallel rather than collapsing alongside deal count: $7.2 billion changed hands across 172 exits in Q2, and four of the 18 global $1 billion-plus VC-backed acquisitions that quarter involved European companies -- evidence that Europe's exit engine is currently running more through M&A than IPOs, a pattern distinct from the US market's current appetite for AI-infrastructure public listings like SK Hynix.